MicrosoftDocs/security/operations/siem-xdr-overview.md

-This guidance walks through the process of responding to an incident, starting with discovery and triage in Microsoft Sentinel.
+You will be guided through the process of responding to an incident, starting with discovery and triage in Microsoft Sentinel.

 With Microsoft Sentinel, you can connect to any of the security sources using built-in connectors and industry standards.
 With its artificial intelligence you can correlate multiple low fidelity signals spanning multiple sources to create a complete view of ransomware kill chain and prioritized alerts.